OfirGavish/Group-Tree-Membership-Visualizer/SETUP_GUIDE.md

 # 📚 Setup Guide

-This guide will walk you through setting up the Group Tree Membership Visualizer after deployment.
+This guide will walk you through setting up the Group Tree Membership Visualizer with MSAL authentication after deployment.

 ## 🎯 Overview

 The setup process involves:
 1. Deploying the application to Azure
-2. Configuring app registration and permissions
+2. Configuring MSAL app registration (Single Page Application)
+3. Setting up delegated permissions (no client secrets required)
-3. Testing the application
+4. Testing the application
-4. Optional customization
+5. Optional customization

 ## 🚀 Step 1: Deploy to Azure